One pill can kill

 1. Educate yourself about the dangers of prescription drug abuse.

-2. Keep your medications in a safe place where others will not have access to them.
+2. Keep your medications in a safe place where others cannot access them.
 Keep track of the number of pills you have been prescribed.

 3. Next, ask your doctor for the fewest pills required when prescribed medication.
 You can always get a refill.

 4. Doctors, many well-meaning, are offering prescription pain medication for symptoms that can be handled by an over the counter medicines.
-Use over the counter medicines for pain whenever possible.
+Use over-the-counter pain relievers whenever possible.

 5. Rather than having a written prescription, ask your doctor to call it in to the pharmacy.